top of page

 • Dominate feeders and urban environments

-In many North American cities, the coyoteĀ has become a dominant urban predator.
+In many North American cities, the coyote has become a dominant urban predator.
 Their presence can limit where domestic cats roam, especially near parks, ravines, and forested green spaces.

-• Coyotes prey on or displace catsĀ in some areas
+• Coyotes prey on or displace cats in some areas.

 • Coyotes taking over urban cities limits where cats can go.

-šŸ‘‰ In those locations, cat predation on wildlife in nearby natural areas may be reduced.
+👉 In those locations, cat predation on wildlife in nearby natural areas may be reduced.
+This dynamic illustrates how predator-prey relationships can shift based on environmental changes.

 • Eat bird eggs and nestlings